discully/afinalunity/ASTRO.md

  * 131: "Starbase"
  * 132: "Outpost"

- :question: *The Antimatter Cloud and Rogue Planet values appear to be present in the executable, but I've not yet found them in use in the game or any other files.*
+ :question: *The Antimatter Cloud and Rogue Planet are present in the executable, but don't appear to be used.
+Perhaps something not-implemented or removed during development?*